 There are two windows.
 The long term window and the flippable window.
 The long term window is when you believe a player has a season or more of relevant potential "moments" ahead.
 The flippable window is when a player actually never has to perform well on the field or court, but only has to generate enough "hype" to see an increase in card value.

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-Wood is currently ranked No. 88 overall in MLB.com.
+Wood is currently ranked No. 15 on MLB Pipeline - up from No. 88 last summer.
 He was traded from the Padres to the Nationals in August 2022.

 An athletic 6-foot-7 outfielder with massive raw power and plus speed, Wood hit .337/.453/.601 with ten home runs, 15 steals, and a 42:37 K: BB in 236 plate appearances at Single-A with the Padres but slid a bit when he was traded to the Nationals.

 Woods has superstar power and upside, but we will need him to stay fit and athletic in his frame to be a superstar.
 Undoubtedly, he will be a masher and drive the ball, but can he stay healthy enough in that 6'6" frame to play at a premium position?

 We have discussed this with inflated draft prospects, but James Wood had some ridiculous sales in his first year with an authentic card auto.
 We will see many of his buyers from then try to move out of the market over the next few years.
 It may also seem obvious, but there is no guarantee that he will make it big into the major leagues.
 While he'll have to carry his Padres level of performance over to higher levels of the minors with his new club, sometimes prospects on bad teams struggle to develop well with the pressure of the franchise turnaround.